What are Annual Leave and Holiday Pay?

-Once the employee crosses their first employment anniversary they then become entitled to Annual Leave and the following will occur:
+Once the employee crosses their first employment anniversary, they become entitled to annual leave, and the following will occur:

-- The Holiday Earnings, Holiday Pay Due and Estimated Leave in Advance balances are set to zero.
+- The Holiday Earnings and Holiday Pay Due balances are set to zero.

-The fields on the Employee Leave tab are as follows:
+The fields on the employee's Leave tab are as follows: